-Designing an ecommerce website is big business – and it's now easier than ever for a startup company to launch an online store.
+Designing an ecommerce website is big business, and it's now easier than ever for companies big and small to launch an online store.

-Software such as Shopify, with its amazing library of customisable templates, makes it easy to create beautiful and highly immersive ecommerce website experiences – here are 12 great ones that caught our eye.
+Here are 12 great ones that have caught our eye.
 So read on for some top web design inspiration...

 A blocky layout, bold type and strong colour palette give this site for a men's sportswear retailer a distinctive, memorable style.

 Unlike many ecommerce sites, where an unusual aesthetic is confined to the homepage, the design here is consistent throughout – information on individual product pages is separated into a defined grid (price, colour, size, overview and so on).

 Inspiring feature: Large, chunky menus are easy to navigate and satisfying to use.

 Those who love bookshops but can't always make it to the high street can get a taste of a bricks-and-mortar bookstore on PRESS' website.

 The 'Books and things' shop has a website that makes use of beautiful photography to mimic the atmosphere in a tranquil bookshop.
 Scroll down and the products appear in a striking black and white chequered grid.

 Inspiring feature: Huge product shots let you get a feel for each book.

 08. A Book Apart